vtallen/Go-Link-Shortener/README.md

 Main Features/Issues to work on:
 * In the login page's "You are already logged in" message, the logout button does not look like a link
 * Server side validation of login sessions
+    - Might be vulnerable to sql injection, implement server side validation in all instances where data is taken from a user form and used by the server
 * Make navbar interactive to show if you are logged in, only display register button if not logged in
 * Redirection to user page after registration or don't create a session until login (Do after session management is consolidated)
 * Link statistics for signed in users (Will need to figure out how to store on the backend)